 Many people know that they may need life insurance, but they are unsure of why they need coverage or how much their death benefit should be.
 Life insurance is primarily used as income replacement to provide for your family or those who depend on you after you die.
 It can be used for other reasons as well, such as paying estate taxes, leaving an inheritance for a loved one, paying off the heirs of a business partner, or to cover any debts that you may have accumulated.

 If you are asking yourself “do I need life insurance?”, first determine if someone will suffer financially when you die.
-Furthermore, learn the reasons that you may need life insurance as well as the ways to determine how much you actually need.
+Furthermore, learn the reasons why you may need life insurance as well as the ways to determine how much you actually need.
+Check out our recommended best life insurance carriers when you are ready to make your insurance purchase!

 When You Are Single